Get ready, because slow cooker beef cube steak is about to skyrocket to the top of your perfect dinner menu!

 Whether you’re looking for something tasty, savory, or extra flavorful, we have a list of top side dishes that pair perfectly with this tender cut of beef.

 Baked mac & cheese: Indulge your taste buds with southern baked mac & cheese.
 The creamy cheese sauce and tender pasta make it an irresistible partner to a classic cube steak recipe.
-This viral mac and cheese recipe is also awesome.
+This tiktok mac and cheese recipe is also awesome.

 Alright, that’s a wrap!